Best Class B RVs for renting or full-time RVing

 Additionally, this type of RV is great for DIYers looking to craft a custom rig.
 While Class B RVs can be purchased fully outfitted with everything you need, custom DIY van conversions are currently popular among people who want to forge their own outdoor experience.

-Pros and cons of campervans
+Pros and Cons of Campervans

 Like any type of RV, there are advantages and disadvantages to weigh when deciding whether a Class B is right for you.